vivek-viswam-rv/process-scheduler/README.md

 # Process-scheduler

-A simple module to spawn, kill, retrive \[stdout | stderr\] and control number of maximum running processes, built using EventEmitter.
+A simple nodejs module to spawn, kill, retrieve \[stdout | stderr\] and control number of maximum running processes, built using EventEmitter.

 ## Applications